-The modifiers //i, //m, //s and //x (or any combination thereof) can also be embedded in a regexp using (?i), (?m), (?s), and (?x).
+Most modifiers, such as //i, //m, //s and //x (or any combination thereof) can also be embedded in a regexp using (?i), (?m), (?s), and (?x).
 For instance,

 Embedded modifiers can have two important advantages over the usual modifiers.
 Embedded modifiers allow a custom set of modifiers to each regexp pattern.
 This is great for matching an array of regexps that must have different modifiers: